srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ## Code & Documentation

-You can find all the code for this exercise on my [Github project page](https://github.com/mmlind/mnist-dnn/), including full [code documentation](https://rawgit.com/mmlind/mnist-dnn/master/doc/html/index.html).
+As always you can find all the code for this exercise on my [Github project page](https://github.com/mmlind/mnist-dnn/), including full [code documentation](https://rawgit.com/mmlind/mnist-dnn/master/doc/html/index.html).

 Happy Hacking!